jeffdgr8/kotbase/docs/site/legacy-logging-api.md

 * Path to the directory to store the log files
 * Log file format
-  The default is binary.
+  The default is _binary_.
 You can override that where necessary and output a plain text log.
 * Maximum number of rotated log files to keep
 * Maximum size of the log file (bytes).
 Once this limit is exceeded a new log file is started.